fleetdm/fleet/docs/Contributing/API-for-contributors.md

 `Status: 200`

-**Note** To confirm success, it is important for clients to match content length with the response header rather than relying solely on the response status code returned by this endpoint.
+**Note** To confirm success, it is important for clients to match content length with the response header (this is done automatically by most clients, including the browser) rather than relying solely on the response status code returned by this endpoint.

 ##### Example response headers